-Goal 5: Encourage public participation and implement meaningful Tribal consultation practices as a key component of all future planning activities which help implement the Parks and Open Space Element.
+Goal 5: Encourage public participation as a key component of all future planning activities, which help implement the Parks and Open Space Element.

-5.1 Provide regular information on City parks' activities and issues.

-5.2 Develop a parks and recreation resident survey to foster communication about park development, programs and activities and solicit input from residents, including students, young adults, family households and seniors.

-a.
-Every five years, survey area residents to get input on parks, recreation, and wildlife habitat needs.

-5.3 Seek local service organizations and clubs to sponsor, assist, develop and maintain the City's park facilities through an adopt-a-park program.
+- 5.1 Provide regular information on City parks' activities and issues. - 5.2 Develop a parks and recreation resident survey to foster communication about park development, programs and activities and solicit input from residents, including students, young adults, family households and seniors. - a.
+Every five years, survey area residents to get input on parks, recreation, and wildlife habitat needs. - 5.3 Seek local service organizations and clubs to sponsor, assist, develop and maintain the City's park facilities through an adopt-a-park program.